xBartM/YouTube-Comment-Scraper/README.md

 	3. This all in turn can provide data about the agenda of parties interested in such practices.
 Ex:
 		1. pushing multiple videos across various channels as a PR stunt to get goodwill after scandals.
 		2. disseminating political propaganda on both local and global level.
-		3. focusing on certain news while ignoring others to drive their (or their payers') agenda.
+		3. focusing on certain news while ignoring other to drive their own (or their payers') agenda.
 		4. many, many more use cases exist.
 	4. Comments (probably) being mostly written by bought bots can shed some more light on the sentiment that someone is trying to force upon the target audience.